techidaily/site-ai-vdieo-software/source/_posts/2024-approved-best-free-video-editing-software-for-32-bit-windows.md

 [Click to Download 32-bit Lightworks](https://www.lwks.com/index.php?option=com%5Flwks&view=download&Itemid=206)

-In terms of video editing capabilities, Lightworks stands shoulder to shoulder with[professional video editing software](https://tools.techidaily.com/wondershare/filmora/download/) products like Final Cut Pro X, and Adobe Premiere Pro CC.
+In terms of video editing capabilities, Lightworks stands shoulder to shoulder with [professional video editing software](https://tools.techidaily.com/wondershare/filmora/download/) products like Final Cut Pro X, and Adobe Premiere Pro CC.
 You’ll be able to perform even the most demanding video editing tasks if you decide to install the 32-bit version of Lightworks on your PC.

 In addition, the app’s multi-cam editing option enables you to edit the footage that was recorded with several different cameras.
 You can also apply a real-time visual effect to 4K, 2K or Full HD footage, but you are not going to be able to install the Boris FX plugin that lets you create custom transitions and numerous other visual effects if you edit your videos with the 32-bit version of Lightworks.